owais/splunk-otel-java-overhead-test/test-plan.md

 * c = {5, 10, 50}
 * p = {500, 5000}

+In each test, we will measure the metrics listed [in the table here](https://github.com/breedx-splk/opentelemetry-java-instrumentation/tree/main/benchmark-overhead#what-do-we-measure).

 # Results

 In this permutation space, we will then have 3 * 3 * 2 = 18 results.
 Each result will